apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, we upgraded the built-in Hive from 1.2 to 2.3.
 This may need to set `spark.sql.hive.metastore.version` and `spark.sql.hive.metastore.jars` according to the version of the Hive metastore.
   For example: set `spark.sql.hive.metastore.version` to `1.2.1` and `spark.sql.hive.metastore.jars` to `maven` if your Hive metastore version is 1.2.1.

+  - Since Spark 3.0, for the compatibility with ANSI SQL standard, the type `REAL` and `NUMERIC` have been added, which are aliases for `FLOAT` and `DECIMAL`.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5

   - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
 To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.